butterflyology/Star_Wars_musical_ecology/README.md

 1. 2017-08-12: On branch `R1`, started Rogue One theme counts.
 1. 2017-09-13: Corrected Grievous' name.
 1. 2017-11-09: Cleaned up text, added discussion, merged `R1`.
+1. 2017-12-20: Began work on branch for TLJ - I hear a new theme for Rose, and the use of "Here they come" / "TIE fighter attack" from ANH (will need to check that has been recorded previously).

+Need to check TFA for a Snoke theme (I know it was at least once) and Finn theme.

+The episodes of *Star Wars Oxygen* that contain some mention of the number of times a theme plays are: